Fostering a Diverse Culture

 To the extent there is not the critical mass to develop a separate ERG, our goal is to try and accommodate the awareness that individual or individuals seek to bring to a specific cause as appropriate.
 This is why we supplement the efforts of individual ERGs with broader IDC communications, the purpose of which is to showcase the shared vision of our combined efforts.

-Examples of communications, events, and tools which transcend specific ERGs include:
+Tools which transcend specific ERGs include:

 - Regular IDC newsletters, customized by region: These communications highlight efforts of each ERG in addition to ad hoc efforts that may not cleanly fall within any one specific group and take into account regional specific nuances.